sailfish009/openstructure/modules/mol/mm/doc/settings.rst

   .. attribute::        keep_ff_specific_naming

-    When running through the :class:`TopologyCreator`, the given ent gets renamed to the forcefield specific naming.
+    When running through the :class:`TopologyCreator`, the given entity gets renamed to the forcefield specific naming.
 If set to true, the naming stays like that, if not the entity gets renamed to PDB standard.
     default: True

   .. attribute::        openmm_plugin_directory

-    Path, where OpenMM specific plugins are searched.
-Especially if you want to use other platforms than reference, this has to be set.
+    Path where OpenMM specific plugins are searched.
+If you want to use other platforms than Reference, this has to be set.
     default: "/usr/local/openmm/lib/plugins"

   .. attribute::        custom_plugin_directory

-    Path, where custom plugins are searched.
+    Path where custom plugins are searched for.
     default: "/usr/local/openmm/lib/plugins"